sgtpep/test-javascript-hp/README.md

 # Components for test assignment

+Note: this repository contains compiled source files only to host them using GitHub Pages, otherwise they should be excluded using `.gitignore`.

 The source code of components in a form of ES2015 modules is located at `./src`.
 Components can be used without compilation/processing in the recent versions of modern browsers for development/test purposes.
 See the development version of components: https://sgtpep.github.io/test-javascript-hp/src/ (or run `npm start` locally and navigate to http://localhost:8000/src/).

 The compiled source code of components suitable for production use and compatible with legacy browsers is located at `./dist`.
 See the production-ready version of components: https://sgtpep.github.io/test-javascript-hp/dist/.

 The demonstation of components embedded to the origianl application built for production is located at `./demo`.
 See this demo: https://sgtpep.github.io/test-javascript-hp/demo/.

-Tests are located at `./test`.
-Run them in browser: https://sgtpep.github.io/test-javascript-hp/test/ (or run `npm start` locally and navigate to http://localhost:8000/test/).
+Tests are located at `./dist/test`.
+Run them in browser: https://sgtpep.github.io/test-javascript-hp/dist/test/ (or run `npm start` locally and navigate to http://localhost:8000/dist/test/).
 Open browser's console to see results.

 ## Commands